BenSt099/CitationCheck/README.md

 3. Upload a `bib`-file by pressing the button _BIB_ or search for a single paper by pressing _SINGLE_.

-4. Export a detailed report via the `EXPORT`-button.
+4. Export a detailed report via the `PDF`-button.

 ## Documentation